Poplar, Blackwall and District Rowing Club: Club history

 Poplar Blackwall and District Rowing Club was founded in 1845 and is one of the oldest rowing clubs in Great Britain.
 It is the oldest non-academic rowing club in London.
 It was established by a group of young lightermen as "The Blackwall Rowing and Athletic Club".
 Boats were carried to the river from a local pub.

 After World War I there was an increase in membership from shipwrights, boilermakers and stevedores from the nearby shipyards and docks, although the depression in the 1930s led to reduced activity again.

 The club reformed with its present name in 1935 and established a club and boat house on the present site in 1937: "the boys themselves constructed a launching ramp at Calder's Wharf", using North Greenwich railway station as a shelter for the boats.

+In 1951 the club was admitted to the National Amateur Rowing Association (later British Rowing), ending its classification as a professional club and enabling members to compete in all amateur regattas.
+In 1953 the club recorded its first notable amateur win when it competed for and won the Vale of Evesham trophy.
+In 1956 the club entered Henley Royal Regatta for the first time, reaching the semi-finals of the Thames Challenge Cup.
+Shortly before the outbreak of World War II, the club purchased four clinker fours and five rum tum sculling boats at a cost of £500; wartime restrictions prevented their use until 1945, the boats being stored beneath railway arches.

 In 1964 the club became aware of Greenwich Council’s plans to buy the existing site at Calders Wharf, which up until that point had been privately leased to the club, and relocate them to the South side of the river.
 The then club president, Dorothea (Dolly) Woodward Fisher O.B.E. negotiated with the council to reach agreement that they fund construction of a new building themselves under the council’s proviso that a gymnasium be provided and the club, "…should cater for the poor boys and men of Poplar, Blackwall, Stepney and surrounding Districts".

 An appeal was launched to raise £75,000 for construction.
 Club president Mrs Woodward Fisher, who also ran a prominent lighterage business together with her late husband W. J. Woodward-Fisher, in Limehouse, took the helm in securing funds, "Mrs Fisher was wonderful and got all sorts of people on board.
 Ex Mayor of London Lord Rothchilds, Lord Cottesloe and many charities to help our cause."

 Architects Forrest and Barber were commissioned to design the new club house, completed in 1970.
 The building has a strong modernist aesthetic, particularly visibly when seen from the South side of the river, characteristic of the architects’ previous projects which include the Harrison Gibson furniture showroom in Ilford, East London.